RFD 21

 Currently, all networks default to an MTU of 1500 bytes.
 While this is the most common MTU across the current public Internet, having a higher internal MTU can reduce the overhead for reaching higher-throughputs.
 On the other hand, when different networks have different MTUs, that can cause a lot of hard to debug friction, especially due to challenges around Path MTU discovery.

 Currently, we include the MTU of subnets and have a default MTU in the top-level VPC.
 We can make it easy to change these going forward if we’d like as we explore things with customers.
-Some questions to help us better understand this are in the MTU part of the customer questions section.
+Some questions to help us better understand this are in the [questions-mtu] part of the customer questions section.

 Customer Questions